 According to a report published by the American Society of Plastic Surgeons, in the U.S. alone 15.6 million cosmetic procedures were performed in 2014 and the number is expected to grow a rate of over 3.0% every year.
-Furthermore, rising demand for facial rejuvenation procedures are also expected to uplift product usage over the forecast period.
+Furthermore, rising demand for facial rejuvenation procedures is also expected to uplift product usage over the forecast period.

 As per a report published by the Department of Health in 2013, cosmetic procedures in the UK accounted for an annual expenditure of 2.3 billion in 2010.
 Growing prevalence of facial fractures and target disorders is further expected to boost this annual expenditure by 2022.

 Polymer implants held the largest share in terms of revenue as of 2014 due to increased usage for deformity correction surgeries.
-Additionally, benefits associated with it including rigid support, flexibility and biocompatibility are anticipated to propel the market growth.
+Additionally, benefits associated with it including rigid support, flexibility, and biocompatibility are anticipated to propel the market growth.
 Solid silicone implants are frequently used for augmentation surgery.

 On the contrary, biological materials are expected to register the fastest growth majorly owing to, greater resemblance to the body tissues enabling easy adoption.
-Furthermore, increasing investments pertinent to R&D of biocompatible implant manufacturing is also expected to increase facial implant penetration in near future.
+Furthermore, increasing investments pertinent to R&D of biocompatible implant manufacturing is also expected to increase facial implant penetration in the near future.

-According to American Society of Plastic Surgeons, near about 207,000 eyelids & 128,000 facelift procedures were performed in the U.S.in 2014 and are expected to grow over the forecast period.
+According to the American Society of Plastic Surgeons, near about 207,000 eyelids & 128,000 facelift procedures were performed in the U.S.in 2014 and are expected to grow over the forecast period.
 Facelift surgical procedure adoption is expected to gain momentum in the next seven years owing to, the increasing awareness pertaining to aesthetics especially in baby boomers.

 The North America market was the largest in 2014 at over 50.0% owing to, the rising incidences of facial deformities due to extensive industrialization.
 Furthermore, the introduction of technologically advanced facial implants, high patient awareness levels, rising demand for minimally invasive surgeries, and presence of sophisticated healthcare infrastructure for facial surgery are some other growth imparting factors.